gndz07/modal-for-react/README.md

 - **exitBtnStyle**(optional): object, style for the exit button element.
 By default this element is positioned on the right top corner of the modal.

 - **refresh**(optional): boolean, if set to true the page will refresh after the the exit button clicked.
 Default value is false.

+- **persist**(optional): boolean, if set to true the modal would not be closed when user clicked outside of the modal.
+Default value is false.